Yuriysteam/yuriysteam.github.io/_posts/2020-02-02-about-designers.md

 There are no changes to how Gmail functioning and how clients' read and write emails.
 I believe stylistic changes does not deserve time we spend on them.
 Changing a style will not significantly affect how the product brings benefits to the customer.

-A new colour in for check out buttons will bring less customer compared to the integration with Apple Pay for example.
+A new colour for buttons will bring less customer compared to the integration with Apple Pay, for example.

 A new style is only showing off and adding a value to the service.
 The new design is beneficial, helpful to customers and solve problems.